-At Solihull College we are proud of our staff.
-Have a look at the profiles of our university level teaching staff below.
+At Solihull College & University Centre we are proud of our staff.
+Have a look at the profiles of some our university level teaching staff below.

 Alex Gibb studied Computer Science at Thames Polytechnic (now Greenwich University) and worked as a programmer in the flight simulation industry, before becoming an FE teacher for 5 years.
 He studied for an MSc in Human Computer Interaction at Sussex University and was then invited to do a PhD at the University of Birmingham, within the Electronic and Electrical Engineering Department.
 This involved designing a computer model for radiotherapy treatment planning and was followed by a three year Research Fellowship at Birmingham’s Children’s Hospital working on the development of a Decision Support System for Health Professionals to use in the diagnosis of childhood brain tumours.
 Alex joined Solihull College in 2010 and has worked in both FE and HE supporting students in gaining skills in software engineering and programming.
 He has also assisted with the development of a HND in Enterprise Information System (SAP) which feeds into a final degree with Birmingham City University and with the creation of a BSc (Hons) in Business Systems and Technology validated by Newman University.
 Alex is the co-ordinator at Solihull College for both programmes and has helped to write the course content.
 Along with Michelle Kempson, Alex champions the development of research skills amongst students and staff.
 Alex believes research skills are valuable beyond the academic environment, allowing people to gain strategies for resolving complex problems, develop independent thinking and the ability to systematically evaluate information.
 Such skills are needed in many kinds of employment in an increasingly complex world.